Databricks SQL Driver for Go

 Databricks personal access token authentication

-To use the Databricks SQL Driver for Go with Azure Databricks personal access token authentication, you must first create an Azure Databricks personal access token, as follows:
+To use the Databricks SQL Driver for Go with Azure Databricks personal access token authentication, you must first create an Azure Databricks personal access token.
+For details on this step, see Azure Databricks personal access tokens for workspace users.

 To authenticate the Databricks SQL Driver for Go with a DSN connection string and the code example in Connect with a DSN connection string, use the following DSN connection string syntax, where: